 Evening

-- Wash face with a gentle non-soap cleanser again
+1. Wash your face with a gentle, non-soap cleanser again.

-- Apply a retinoid cream, such as over the counter retinol or prescription tretinoin cream.
+2. Apply a retinoid cream, such as over-the-counter retinol or prescription tretinoin cream.
 These Vitamin A-based creams have several amazing properties.
 They help prevent acne, minimize fine lines, promote new collagen formation, and even skin tone and texture.
 They are the anti-aging workhorse that every dermatologist uses on their skin.
-The key here is that you want to make sure your face is completely dry before applying, and you only need a pea-size amount for the entire face.
-These products can be very drying and irritating, so I recommend that patients start applying it two nights a week and slowly work up.
+The key here is that you want to ensure your face is completely dry before applying, and you only need a pea-sized amount for the entire face.
+These products can be very drying and irritating, so I recommend that patients start applying them two nights a week and slowly work up.
 If you have trouble tolerating retinoids, a good alternative is Alastin’s Restorative Skin Complex, which has been shown to boost collagen production and is not as irritating to the skin.

 And that’s pretty much it!
-Three steps each morning and each evening, which all said and done, takes less than three minutes.
+When all is said and done, three steps each morning and each evening take less than three minutes.

-If you’re going to be outside, remember to reapply your sunscreen every two hours and try to cover your skin as much as feasible with lightweight sun protective fabrics and broad-brimmed hats.
+If you are outside, remember to reapply your sunscreen every two hours and try to cover your skin as much as feasible with lightweight sun-protective fabrics and broad-brimmed hats.
 I also like to use a lip balm with SPF whenever I’m out and about.

 About Jenna Peart, MD